cybercongress/go-cyber/docs/cyberd.md

 ## Pre-genesis

 Only 2 distribution events happens happens prior to Genesis:
-1. 700 000 000 000 000 THK tokens are minted by cyber•Foundation.
-Allocations of THK tokens is the following:
+1. 700 000 000 000 000 THC tokens are minted by cyber•Foundation.
+Allocations of THC tokens is the following:
-- 100 000 000 000 000 THK is allocated to cyber•Congress
+- 100 000 000 000 000 THC is allocated to cyber•Congress
-- 600 000 000 000 000 THK is allocated to cyber•Auction contract
+- 600 000 000 000 000 THC is allocated to cyber•Auction contract
 2. At the start of `euler-5` donation round in ATOMs started.
 Purpose of this round is to involve real validators at a genesis.
 5% of CYB will be allocated to participants of this donation round.

 ## Genesis